Circle of Life: An Environmental Fable: Production

-Walt Disney World News Today (WDWNT) explained that the "incredibly boring Symbiosis film would be replaced in 1995 with Circle of Life: An Environmental Fable."
+Walt Disney World News Today explained that the "Symbiosis film would be replaced in 1995 with Circle of Life: An Environmental Fable".
 Some scenes were recycled from Symbiosis into the new film.
-Animated sequences and a character-driven narrative made up the film, which was inspired by Lion King.
-The article added that the "1990s were a decade in which conservation became a hot-button topic, and Circle of Life was there to keep Epcot’s finger on the pulse, so much so that the film holds up quite well and covers environmental issues still facing us 17 years later."
+Animated sequences and a character-driven narrative made up the film, which was inspired by The Lion King.
+The article added that the "1990s were a decade in which conservation became a hot-button topic, and Circle of Life was there to keep Epcot's finger on the pulse, so much so that the film holds up quite well and covers environmental issues still facing us 17 years later".

-In addition to the live-action footage, the film featured about two-and-a-half minutes of new animation, featuring the characters from Lion King and produced by Walt Disney Feature Animation.
+In addition to the live-action footage, the film featured about two-and-a-half minutes of new animation, featuring characters from The Lion King and produced by Walt Disney Feature Animation.

 The attraction permanently closed on February 3, 2018.